 A refund allows an amount to be returned to your customer.
-The refunded amount will be withheld from your next settlement.
+The refunded amount will be deducted from your Mollie account balance.

 Most payment methods support refunds.
-Refunds are not available for paysafecard and gift cards.
+Refunds are not available for some payment methods, however, such as paysafecard and gift cards.

 Refunds have their own status, independent of the Payment or Order they were created for.